AssadAnabosi/Manager-2.0/README.md

   - **expiresAt**`*`: is the date that the refresh token expires.
 - `*`Required field
 - When a worker gets deleted, all the logs that are associated with that worker are also deleted.
-- When a payee gets deleted, all the cheques that are associated with that payee are has payee set to null.
+- When a payee gets deleted, all the cheques that are associated with that payee will have its payee set to null.
 - When a user logout his refresh token is revoked.

 ### Restrictions